 Frequently asked questions

-Coaching is working with a qualified coach on a one to one basis to help you to take control and achieve your goals.
-It is safe, confidential and completely focused on you, the individual, and what you want to achieve.
+Coaching is all about you, I work with you on a one-to-one basis to help you to identify, take control and achieve your goals.
+It is safe, confidential and completely focused on you, and what you want to achieve.

 You’ll typically come to the coaching process with an overall goal or set of objectives and I’ll work with you through a number of coaching sessions to support you to achieve this.

-As a professional coach, I use various skills, techniques and powerful questioning to help my coachees gain insight and clarity to move forward.
+As a professional and qualified coach, I use various skills, techniques and powerful questioning to help my clients gain insight and clarity to move forward.
 At the end of each session, I’ll invite you to commit to key actions to take before our next meeting.
 I’ll hold you to account and check in with you to see how you’re getting on.

 It’s a guided process, I’ll challenge your thinking, help you to see things from different angles, and bring new perspectives to the issue.
 I’ll help you to gain clarity and find the answers within yourself to move forward.

 What kinds of things can coaching help with?

-Most coaching clients will be facing personal or professional challenges, wanting to improve their performance, manage a change, or be wanting to make a change in their lives.
+Most coaching clients will be facing personal or professional challenges, wanting to improve their performance, or to make positive changes in their lives.
 The coaching process will help you to take control and move forward.

 Below are examples of some of the challenges and issues that I have supported people with through coaching: